Maurice189/VisualSorting/readme.md

 to get an idea how sort algorithms behave in terms of their runtime, **visualizing them in parallel** is crucial.
 Therefore we introduce *Visual Sorting*.

-The development of Visual Sorting is still in progress, so you may encounter misbehavements during execution.
+The (core) development of Visual Sorting is still in progress, so you may encounter misbehavior during execution.
 In that case I would highly appreciate a bug report.

 # Features